shah0261/shah0261.github.io/README.md

+EVEYTHING (HTMLS, CSS, XD, README, ...
+IS ON THE MAIN REPOSITORY.
+(NOT ANY FOLDERS)

 What I struggled with:

 Bootstrap is fairly new for mee, so is javascript.
 It takes alot more pracive for me to get as comfrtable as html oand css.
 I still have to learn alot for them too, but its kind of easier now after lits of assignments.